monyverse/aiautotensor/README.md

                                             c) set TPB to 128 is a card is already serving a hotkey?
                                             d) turn registration off for all cards already serving a hotkey?
 				       ```
-2. Log registerred keys at their block creation into a yaml for the trust monitor.
+2. Log registered keys at their block creation into a yaml for the trust monitor.